-I got you, man.
-Sooner or later, we all bump into clients, customers or colleagues that are idiots and/or jerks.
+The fact is, sooner or later, we all bump into clients, customers or colleagues that are idiots, jerks and incompetent bastards.

 1: The stupider than you

-An idiot grants his status first by not being aware of his own idiocy.
-The gift of common sense is quite rare nowadays, so you may easily find yourself facing clients that ignore pretty much everything about your role and industry but, for some obscure reason, still think they’re better than you at your job.
+- An idiot first grants his status by not being aware of their idiocy.
+The gift of common sense is quite rare nowadays, so you may easily find yourself facing clients that ignore pretty much everything about your role and industry but, for some obscure reason, they still believe they’re better than you at your job.

 2: The blind shooter

-- When you are presented with this sort of bullshit from your colleagues, just try to finish your job as quickly as you can in order to start working on something else shortly after.
-This way, you can avoid taking just any responsibility for the crap they’ll come up with.
+- When you are presented with bullshit from your colleagues, just be extremely busy working on something else, so you will avoid taking any responsibility for the crap they’ll come up with.

 3: The financially insecure jerk